 Four questions to consider before you decide to make charitable donations

 Remember that Santa and Scrooge are both a part of your inner dialogue for a reason.
-Yes, you’re hardwired to be generous, but you’re also intelligent and logical.
+Yes, you’re hardwired to be generous but also intelligent and logical.
 You’d be in big financial trouble if you gave into every cause asking for your money!

-Plus, giving without establishing any connection or understanding of the cause doesn’t inspire the same level of joy as when you donate to a cause you passionately support.
+Plus, giving without establishing any connection or understanding of the cause doesn’t inspire the same joy as donating to a cause you passionately support.

 So to make prosocial spending work for you this holiday season, ask yourself these questions before you decide to make charitable donations: